• Skip to primary navigation

 This post contains affiliate links.
 As an Amazon associate I earn qualifying purchases.
 Click here for more about this policy.

-Healthy Berry Oatmeal Protein Bake is a healthy breakfast recipe that is gluten free and low calorie.
-A better way to make oatmeal with the right balance protein and fat to keep you fuller longer, through the morning.
+This Berry Protein Baked Oats is a healthy breakfast recipe that is gluten-free, packed with protein, and low in calories.
+It's a better way to make oatmeal with the right balance of protein and fat to keep you fuller longer, through the morning.

 This healthy berry oatmeal protein bake checks all the boxes by giving you the RIGHT balance of protein, fat and carbs so you stay fuller longer through the morning with good energy!